Pleasanton FLEX Academy (PFX)

 When a return to in-person learning occurs at the sites, students who are part of secondary FLEX will continue learning at home.
-The details of how specifically this will function depends on a variety of factors, and we are unable to provide specifics at this time.
+The details of how specifically this will function depend on a variety of factors, and we are unable to provide specifics at this time.
 Please know that we will do everything possible to avoid disruption for our students, if and when restrictions are lifted and we move towards a partial reopening of our schools.

 What is the FLEX Academy?

 The Pleasanton FLEX Academy (PFX) is a program that is part of the Pleasanton Unified School District.
 Students who opt-in to the FLEX Academy in the 20-21 school year remain enrolled in their school of residence.
 Students in the FLEX Academy are able to participate in graduation ceremonies and other activities at their school of residence and transcripts will reflect that they have taken the courses and graduated from the school of residence.
 One important difference between the FLEX Academy and our hybrid program (during the COVID-19 Pandemic) is that the FLEX Academy will not require in-person attendance during the 20/21 school year, whereas the hybrid program may require students to go back to school in-person as soon as conditions are safe.